-Employee Assistance is located at the Center for Healthy Living in the Purdue West Shopping Center, 1400 W. State Street.
+Behavioral health counselors are located at the Center for Healthy Living (CHL) in the Purdue West Shopping Center, 1400 W. State Street.
 Appointments are available most Mondays through Fridays between 8 a.m. and 5 p.m.

 For more information or to make an appointment, please call 49-40111.
 You can also schedule an appointment through the Center for Healthy Living portal.
 Employees seeking immediate after‑hours assistance may contact the Crisis Center at 765‑742‑0244 or 765‑423‑2255.

-All Employee Assistance services are confidential and free of charge.
+All behavioral health services are confidential and free of charge.
 Some cost may be involved if you are referred to another agency or resource; these costs will be discussed on an individual basis.
 If your presenting problem is covered by your Purdue medical plan, you will be referred to a provider in your plan network.